-Placement Challenges: Students may challenge the Placement Exam by filing a Prerequisite Challenge Form with the Student Services Department.
+Placement Challenges: Students who have completed math and/or English classes at another college may challenge the Placement Exam by filing a Prerequisite Challenge Form with the Student Services Department.
 The results of the challenge are final.
 Students should seek counselor assistance when filing a prerequisite challenge.